-This is \textbf{not} the same as $\|A\|_{\blacksquare[1]}$, which is equivalent to a normalized version, The reasons we prefer the normalized cutnorm over the classical cutnorm are that it is easier and more natural to define its higher-order version (i.e., $\blacksquare[x]$ rather than $\blacksquare[1]$), and also it emphasizes the analogy to low-rank approximation which is the technical theme of these notes.
-Additionally, in the case where $A$ is an $m \times n$ matrix we have
+There are a few reasons that we prefer the normalized cutnorm over the classical cutnorm.
+One is that it is easier and more natural to define its higher-order version ($\blacksquare[k]$ rather than $\blacksquare[1]$).
+Another is that it connects more closely with the classical low-rank approximation theorem.
+Another is that it is a bit stronger: when $A \in \rr^{m \times n}$, we have